se-edu/learningresources/contents/ai/ml.md

 The distinction between the types of data is important as ML algorithms are not always compatible with both data types.
 For example, [Decision trees](https://en.wikipedia.org/wiki/Decision_tree) cannot be used for unstructured data.
 Data must be modified to a structured form for use with decision tree related algorithms.

-## How Machine Learning is Applied
+## How Machine Learning is Applied?
 Bringing a machine learning algorithm to production requires a workflow which differs greatly from that of software engineering.
 This is due to a focus on prototyping.

 Prototyping is required as ML algorithms vary in efficacy when used in different domains, each domain containing data of a different nature.